basicReed/Flash-Feed/README.md

 FRONTEND: uses [React](https://react.dev/reference/react), CSS, HTML, JavaScript as well as number of dependancies:

+- Gramarly API: for textbox spelling and grammer check
 - emoji-mart: for adding emojis to messages
 - react-time-ago: manage time past since post or comment
 - react-router-dom: Used for client-side routing within the React app.